lenfree/elixir-sydney-journey-preso/content/_index.md

 - first Elixir application
   - had to migrate and own old application design while maintaining backwards compatibility
     - parse logs and return a CSV output while keeping history from Elasticsearch and an existing file
-    - wrote this in Go but found edge cases such as new version came out while older data doesn't have them have to find a dynamic language to easily handle them
+    - wrote this in Go but found edge cases such as new version came out while older data doesn't have them.
+      Hence, I have to find a dynamic language to easily handle them
     - didn't pick Ruby because it was an opportunity to learn Elixir
     - had to implement own sort function and it wasn't hard
+    - it was easy for my teammate with to collaborate

 ---